AtSourav/QRdecomp/README.md

 Can perform operations on two dimensional matrices, but you can try feeding in higher dimensional matrices.

-A consistency check would be to feed in an already upper triangular matrix ;)
+A consistency check would be to feed in an already upper triangular matrix.

 ### License and copyright